 Make sure you have Python 3 installed.
 On Windows and OS X you can simply install the latest Python 3 by downloading an installer from the official Python site.

-Note: We recommend Python 3.6 or higher because of general speed improvements of the language, but Python versions down to 3.4 should work.
+Note: We recommend Python 3.6 or higher because of general speed improvements of the language.